LukasReschke/OpenCloudMeshSpecification/source/index.md

 </aside>

 ## Accessing shared files
 > To access the file `sharedfile.txt` of the federated share with the token `kW1gR9TRKXW9Jwk` the following request has to be sent.
-Note that as password the base64 representation of `kW1gR9TRKXW9Jwk:` is used.
-The ending `:` is required.
+Note that as authentication header the base64 representation of `kW1gR9TRKXW9Jwk:` is used.

 ```http
 GET /public.php/webdav/sharedfile.txt HTTP/1.1